thevedants/HousingAgents/README.md

 - Limited error handling in some components
 - Some experimental features are incomplete
 - Template format assumptions may not work for all CACI forms
+- Usage: The web applications are currently functional but need significant updates before production use as they have the following limitations:
+- Document Formatting Issues: The generated text from Gemini is returned in a JSON styling format but needs proper conversion to a fully styled Word document with correct paragraph formatting, fonts, and layout.
+- Single Form Processing: The web interface currently processes only one hardcoded CACI form (CACI 101 - Overview of Trial) per request.
 ---

 ## Suggested Improvements